 (e) was required to be disclosed by a governmental authority, stock exchange or regulatory body, provided that the party subject to such requirement to disclose gives the other party prompt written notice of the requirement.

-20.5 The obligations of confidentiality in this clause 20 shall not be affected by the expiry or termination of this agreement.
+20.5 The obligations of confidentiality in this clause 20 shall not be affected by the expiry or termination of these terms and conditions.

 20.6 The Client acknowledges and agrees that any identifiable and original idea or concept presented by ARMSTRONG in relation to any Content invented or developed by ARMSTRONG shall be acknowledged as being available only for such promotion or campaign and shall not be used for any other purposes whatsoever without ARMSTRONG’s express prior written consent.
 Even where no promotion or campaign is agreed, the ideas and concepts presented to the Client shall remain strictly confidential and shall not be used in any way, including communication to any third party, without ARMSTRONG’s express prior written consent.

-20.7 The Client acknowledges that nothing in this Agreement shall affect ARMSTRONG’s right to use as it sees fit any general marketing, media or content intelligence gained by ARMSTRONG in the course of its appointment.
+20.7 The Client acknowledges that nothing in these terms and conditions shall affect ARMSTRONG’s right to use as it sees fit any general marketing, media or content intelligence gained by ARMSTRONG in the course of its appointment.

 21.1 If there is an error in Content or the Services as published or publication is delayed or does not occur as planned, ARMSTRONG shall not be liable unless this is caused by its default or neglect.

-21.2 Should either party or its employees sustain any loss or liability, costs (including legal costs) or damages as a result of the other’s breach of this Agreement, the party in breach shall indemnify the other subject to the provisions of this clause 21.
+21.2 Should ARMSTRONG or its employees sustain any loss or liability, costs (including legal costs) or damages as a result of the Client’s breach of these terms and conditions, the Client shall fully indemnify ARMSTRONG in respect thereof.

-21.3 The Client warrants that to the best of its knowledge information and belief all information supplied to ARMSTRONG pursuant to the terms of this Agreement before and during the Term shall be legal, accurate and not in any way contrary to any applicable law or other regulation.
+21.3 The Client warrants that to the best of its knowledge information and belief all information supplied to ARMSTRONG pursuant to the terms of these terms and conditions before and during the Term shall be legal, accurate and not in any way contrary to any applicable law or other regulation.